Howden Joinery Group (OTCMKTS:HWDJY) Sets New 1-Year Low at $44.84

-Howden Joinery Group Plc (OTCMKTS:HWDJY)’s share price hit a new 52-week low on Wednesday .
-The stock traded as low as $44.84 and last traded at $44.84, with a volume of 0 shares trading hands.
+Howden Joinery Group Plc (OTCMKTS:HWDJY)’s stock price reached a new 52-week low during mid-day trading on Tuesday .
+The company traded as low as $44.84 and last traded at $44.84, with a volume of 0 shares traded.
 The stock had previously closed at $44.84.

-Separately, Zacks Investment Research lowered Howden Joinery Group from a “hold” rating to a “sell” rating in a report on Friday, January 21st.
+Separately, Zacks Investment Research downgraded Howden Joinery Group from a “hold” rating to a “sell” rating in a report on Friday, January 21st.

 Howden Joinery Group Plc is engaged in the sale of kitchens and joinery products to local builders and trade professionals.
 It also involves in the manufacture, sourcing and distribution of these products.
 The company was founded by Matthew Ingle in October 1995 and is headquartered in London, the United Kingdom.